ajohnson7458/volante/README.md

 Volante is a flexible, event-centric framework which facilitates a zero-configuration hub-and-spoke pattern.
 Leveraging the asynchronous nature of events makes it especially suited for modular microservices and services which span client and server.
 Although true zero-configuration is not always possible, Volante seeks to minimize configuration by automatically finding all local Volante npm modules and attaching them as spokes.

+For when configuration is necessary, Volante makes it easy with a centralized config that can be used to attach spokes, as well as provide initial values for spoke props.
+Volante looks for environment variables with the volante_ prefix and applies them to the config file object.
+This makes it easy to override parameters like port numbers or debug mode when deploying production containers.

 ## Features

 - super-lightweight (no build-step, no dependencies other than Node.js >= 7)
-- zero-configuration as a goal, but provides easy config from file or env
+- zero-configuration as a goal, but provides easy config from file or env overrides
 - automatic volante module loading (matched using 'volante' npm keyword)
 - built-in logging methods (logging output delegated to volante spoke modules)
-- can load a config file with easy ENV var overrides

 ## `volante.Hub`